As someone gets older, they can need help from others to complete daily activities, and stay healthy and happy.

 Your eligibility for NHS continuing healthcare depends on your assessed needs, and not on any particular diagnosis or condition.
 If your needs change then your eligibility for NHS continuing healthcare may change.

 With Curam, you pay for live-in care though a secure payment system on our app or website.
-Your carer of choice will create a service agreement and shift invoice, which will automatically be sent to your Curam account for your approval.
+Your Care Professional of choice will create a service agreement and shift invoice, which will automatically be sent to your Curam account for your approval.

 Once you have approved these, you will be taken to the payment portal.
-Your payment is held securely until the shift is completed and is then released to the carer two working days after the end of the shift, minus the Curam fee.
-Shift invoices typically cover one to two weeks of care at a time, but specific payment frequency can be agreed with your carer.
+Your payment is held securely until the shift is completed and is then released to the Care Professional two working days after the end of the shift, minus the Curam fee.
+Shift invoices typically cover one to two weeks of care at a time, but specific payment frequency can be agreed with your Care Professional.

 Off-platform and cash payments are not accepted.
 These are liable to a fee of £2,000.
 Please see our terms and conditions for more information, specifically point 9.3.